tradingstrategy-ai/docs/source/programming/api/client/index.rst

+.. _tradingstrategy:

 tradingstrategy
 ===============

 This is the API documentation for Python `tradingstrategy` package.

-`tradingstrategy` deals with downloading market data from Trading Strategy oracle for data research and analysis.
+`tradingstrategy` is a Python client for downloading decentralised market data from Trading Strategy :ref:`oracles <oracle>`.

+This allows

+- Easy quantitative research for decentralised market trading opportunities

+- Developing algorithmic trading strategies for decentralised markets

+For code examples, see :ref:`getting started tutorial <getting-started>`_.

 Trading Strategy client
 -----------------------